tytydraco/yessleep/out/I_didnt_follow_the_rules_Now_someone_is_coming_in_and_out_of_our_rental_house_while_we_sleep_tormenting_us.md

 It looked heavy, about 12 inches square.
-There was a thick liquid seeping from the bottom across the dirt floor.
+A thick red liquid was seeping from the bottom across the dirt floor.
 I froze as I further inspected the box.
 On the upper right corner, two symbols were imprinted in wet ebony paint:

-**§∆**
+§∆

 Suddenly, I heard Darcy dart into the guest room behind me.
 She sounded panicked.